-5.6.1.2 In the event that, at the time of commencement of payment of those Termination Payment payments, or at any time while such payments are being made, the Terminating Member owes any sum of money to the Association, including pursuant to the terms of Section 16.11 herein, then the Association shall be entitled to deduct all such sums owed from the next Termination Payments due to the Terminating Member.
+5.7.1.2 In the event that, at the time of commencement of payment of those Termination Payment payments, or at any time while such payments are being made, the Terminating Member owes any sum of money to the Association, including pursuant to the terms of Section 16.11 herein, then the Association shall be entitled to deduct all such sums owed from the next Termination Payments due to the Terminating Member.

-5.6.2 Notwithstanding the foregoing, however, that in all cases in which the Terminating Member had not been a Member of the Association for the full specified period of payments of his/her Membership Payment, the Terminating Member shall receive the payments for the same number of months for which the Terminating Member's Membership Payments were made under Section 5.5.1 herein.
+5.7.2 Notwithstanding the foregoing, however, that in all cases in which the Terminating Member has not been a Member of the Association for the full specified period of payments of his/her/its Membership Payment, the Terminating Member shall receive the payments for the same number of months for which the Terminating Member's Membership Payments were made under Section 5.5 herein.

-5.7 International Organization of Masters, Mates and Pilots Membership.
-Upon becoming a Member, each Member (or that Member's Pilot) is admitted as a member of the International Organization of Masters, Mates and Pilots, and continued Membership in this Association is conditioned upon continued membership in the International Organization of Masters, Mates and Pilots.
+5.8 International Organization of Masters, Mates and Pilots Membership.
+Upon becoming a Member, each Member (or that Member's owner-Pilot) is admitted as a member of the International Organization of Masters, Mates and Pilots, and continued Membership in this Association is conditioned upon continued membership in the International Organization of Masters, Mates and Pilots.

-5.8 Compliance.
-Every Member is obligated to adhere to and follow the terms of these Bylaws, the Operating Rules, and any and all directives, policies or rules promulgated thereunder or promulgated by the Board of Directors.
-Each Member shall treat fellow Members with respect and consideration.
+5.9 Compliance.
+Every Member and Pilot is obligated to adhere to and follow the terms of these Bylaws, the Operating Rules, and any and all directives, policies or rules promulgated thereunder or promulgated by the Board of Directors.
+Each Member and each Pilot shall treat fellow Members and Pilots with respect and consideration.